 These are composed of metal oxides and water which are spread through a screen on white porcelain.
 This then penetrates the body of the tile and releases the colouring during firing.

 Key benefits of porcelain tiles include:

-• Full bodied and double loaded porcelain tiles carry the colour and pattern into the tile, making it a far more durable product.
+- Full-bodied and double-loaded porcelain tiles carry the colour and pattern into the tile, making it far more durable.
 It is suitable for any application ranging from residential to high-traffic commercial and industrial conditions.

 Mosaic tiles are very small tiles, typically less than 100mm square and are most commonly known as splashback tiles due to their popularity as a finish for kitchen and bathroom splashbacks.
 They are available in many different materials including porcelain, ceramic, glass, natural stone and others.
 They also come in various finishes.

 Commonly sold pre-mounted on mesh or paper sheets around 300x300mm in size, these sheets can be cut down to generate a pattern when mixed with other tiles.
 For example a 300x300mm sheet of 50x50mm mosaics could but cut down into narrower strips and joined together end to end to create a feature in a shower wall.

 - Mosaics are used generally as feature tiles to enhance a room.